Fitch Affirms Russia's Chelyabinsk Region at 'BBB-'; Outlook Stable

 will put pressure on the region's creditworthiness.

-maturing debt in 2014 and faces only a maturing budget loan of
+debt in 2014 and faces only a maturing budget loan of RUB0.5bn

 satisfactory, but